Chicago/open-data-etl-utility-kit/docs/installation-configuration.rst

 * **P_Sender_Address** - Will appear as the sender's email address
 * **P_Sender_Name** - Will in the "From" field.
 * **P_To_Address** - List of emails, comma separated.

+The **P_Body_Start** and **P_ETL_Status** parameters contain default values for the e-mail message.
+You may edit them if you wish but it is not important to do so because they should always be overwritten with real values when the ETL runs.

 .. image:: images/email-configuration.PNG
    :alt: Configuring emailing for automated alerts